-At any time before expiration of the HAP contract, the PHA may extend the term of the contract for an additional term of up to 15 years if the PHA determines an extension is appropriate to continue providing affordable housing for low-income families or to expand housing opportunities.
+Within one year before expiration of the HAP contract, the PHA may extend the term of the contract for an additional term of up to five years if the PHA determines an extension is appropriate to continue providing affordable housing for low-income families.
 Subsequent extensions are subject to the same limitations.
 All extensions must be on the form and subject to the conditions prescribed by HUD at the time of the extension.

-When determining whether or not to extend an expiring PBV contract, the BHA will consider several factors including, but not limited to:
+When determining whether or not to extend an expiring PBV contract, the PHA will consider several factors including, but not limited to:

-- I. The cost of extending the contract and the amount of available budget authority; - 2.
-The condition of the contract units: - 3.
-The owner's record of compliance with obligations under the HAP contract and lease(s); - 4.
-Whether the location of the units continues to support the goals of deconcentrating poverty and expanding housing opportunities; and - 5.
+The cost of extending the contract and the amount of available budget authority;

+The condition of the contract units;

+The owner's record of compliance with obligations under the HAP contract and lease(s);

+Whether the location of the units continues to support the goals of deconcentrating poverty and expanding housing opportunities; and

 Whether the funding could be used more appropriately for tenant-based assistance.